nitieaj/Prediction_of_Drinking_Water_Portability/README.md

 The turbidity of water depends on the quantity of solid matter present in the suspended state.
 It is a measure of the light-emitting properties of water and the test is used to indicate the quality of waste discharge with respect to the colloidal matter.
 The mean turbidity value obtained for Wondo Genet Campus (0.98 NTU) is lower than the WHO recommended value of 5.00 NTU.
 10. Potability:
 Indicates if water is safe for human consumption where 1 means Potable and 0 means Not potable.
-Inspiration
-Contaminated water and poor sanitation are linked to the transmission of diseases such as cholera, diarrhea, dysentery, hepatitis A, typhoid, and polio.
-Absent, inadequate, or inappropriately managed water and sanitation services expose individuals to preventable health risks.
-This is particularly the case in health care facilities where both patients and staff are placed at additional risk of infection and disease when water, sanitation, and hygiene services are lacking.